simongarton/AdventOfCode/readme.md

 ## 2023

+## Day 25: Snowverload.
+(0/2)

+Lovely challenge.
+I can dump a graph into GraphViz and _almost_ see the solution - I can see 3 edges that link the two clusters, just can't read their nodes - but can't figure out how to do it.
+I have a fast solution for the sample.
+For part 1, of course.

+## Day 24:

 ## Day 23: A long walk.
 (1/2)

 Route finding, A*, priority queue, yeah, yeah, done this before ... wait, you want the _longest_ distance ?